The Vicarious Atonement: The Protestant View Explained in LDS Terms

 Imagine that a hardened criminal was taken to court.
 All the evidence proved beyond a doubt that he was guilty, but the judge decided to forgive him.
 Not only that, but the courts would turn a blind eye to any evil he did in the future.
 The judge’s pronouncement of innocence would be a legal fiction.
 It’s doubtful that the man would change his ways just because he was forgiven.
 If anything, he would become more brazen in his crimes since there would be no fear of consequences.

 Add to that the idea that Christ’s righteousness is imputed to sinners, and suddenly our hypothetical criminal is not only forgiven for his crimes, but given the key to the city!
-Where is the justice in that?
+Where’s the justice in that?
 Where lies the motivation for the sinner to change?
-I will get to these questions soon, but before I do, allow me to show that forensic righteousness is taught in scripture.
+I will get to these questions soon, but before I do, allow me to show that the concept of external righteousness is taught in scripture.

 Let’s start in Romans 4.
-In this chapter, Paul asks a significant question: when was Abraham justified, before or after he was circumcised?
-He answers that he was justified before circumcision.
+In this chapter, Paul asks a significant question: when was Abraham justified?
+Was it before or after he was circumcised?
+Paul answers that he was justified before circumcision.

-In verse 5 (KJV) Paul drives in this point:
+In verse 5 Paul drives in this point: